RickStrahl/BlogPosts/2019-02/Using-.NET-Standard-with-Full-Framework-.NET/UsingNetStandardWithFullFrameworkNet.md

 ##AD##

 ## Concise Example: Using LibGit2Sharp in Markdown Monster
 So what does all that mean for an application?
 Let me give you a practical example.
-In Markdown Monster which is a WPF desktop application which targets .NET 4.6.2, I'm using [LibGit2Sharp](https://github.com/libgit2/libgit2sharp) to provide a host of Git integration features in the file and folder browser as well as the ability to commit current and pending documents in the document's repository.
+In Markdown Monster which is a WPF desktop application that targets .NET 4.6.2, I'm using [LibGit2Sharp](https://github.com/libgit2/libgit2sharp) to provide a host of Git integration features in the file and folder browser as well as the ability to commit current and pending documents in the document's repository.

-A little while back LibGit2Sharp switched their library over to support **only** .NET Standard and they dropped support for other .NET Framework versions for a brief moment of time - of course the moment I decide to jump in and bite the bullet to think about upgrading.
-Since then a new version was released that added back full framework support which actually belabors a point I'll make later on :-)
+A little while back LibGit2Sharp switched their library over to support **only** .NET Standard 2.0 and they dropped support for other .NET Framework versions for a brief moment of time.
+Of course it's that moment that I decide to jump in and bite the bullet to think about upgrading.
+Since then LibGit2Sharp released a new version that added back full framework support which actually belabors a point I'll make later on (oh the suspense :-)).

-At the time when I went through this excercise, the choices I had was stick to an older version of LibGit2Sharp or keep moving forward with .NET Standard version.
+At the time when I went through this exercise, the choices I had was stick to an older version of LibGit2Sharp or keep moving forward with .NET Standard version.

 In version 0.25 you'd see this:

 ![](LibGitSharpNetStandardOnly.png)

-Only .NET Standard was supported.
+Only .NET Standard 2.0 support!

 ### Stuck in 4.6.2
 Markdown Monster has been running with a target framework of 4.6.2 in order to support older runtime installs on Windows.
 Supporting 4.6.x still brings in quite a few people who haven't updated to Windows 10 mostly, and even for my developer centric audience that's a not-insignificant number of users.
+I use 4.6.2 specifically because it introduced some important high DPI improvements for WPF that Markdown Monster relies on (for its built-in screen capture feature).

 At the time I decided to give updating LibGit2Sharp with the .NET Standard based  0.25.4 version a try in my 4.6.2 project and I got the following assembly hell: